MrHerbalizer/first_html_project/README.md

 OBJECTIVE :-

--> Getting cursory and fundamental knowledge of HTML, CSS and Jscript.
+-> Getting cursory and fundamental knowledge of HTML, CSS and JScript.

--> Taking first step in tech industry by designing a responsive website without overwhelming oneslf with plethora of concepts from HTML, CSS and Jscript.
+-> Taking first step in tech industry by designing a responsive website.

 About this project :-